apel/rest/doc/admin.md

 * `/usr/bin/run_cloud_summariser.sh` : Stops the loader servic, summarises the database and restarts the loader

+## Register the service as a protected resource with the Indigo Identity Access Management (IAM)

+1. On the IAM homepage, click "Self Service Protected Resource Registration"

+2. On the "Main" tab, give this resource an appropriate Client Name

+3. Click Save.

+4. Store the ClientID, Client Secret and Registration Access Token, as the ID and Secret will need to be put in `apel_rest/settings.py` and the token will be needed to make further modifications to this registration.

 ## Authorize new WP5 components to view Summaries

 * In `yaml/accounting-server-rc.yaml`, add the IAM registered ID corresponding to the service in the env variable `ALLOWED_FOR_GET`.
 It should be of form below, quotes included.
 Python needs to be able to interpret this variable as a list of strings, the outer quotes prevent kubernetes interpreting it as something meaningful in YAML.
 The accounting-server-rc on kubernetes will have to be restarted for that to take effect.
 This can be done by deleting the accounting-server-service pod.